Avira Review: Quick Expert Summary

 Avira’s free plan offers the same powerful antivirus engine as the premium version — including Avira’s real-time anti-malware scanning.
-It protects against all malware, including ransomware — unlike other free antiviruses that make you pay for the premium version to get ransomware protection.
+It protects against all malware, including ransomware, unlike some other free antiviruses that make you pay for the premium version to get ransomware protection.

 The VPN is very limited in terms of data — 500 MB of free data per month is barely enough to do a few Google searches every day.
-And it only allows access to the nearest server location, meaning you can’t choose other server options — there are a lot of better low-cost standalone VPNs on the market (ProtonVPN provides unlimited data with its free plan).
+Plus, it only allows access to the nearest server location, meaning you can’t choose other server options.
+There are a lot of better low-cost standalone VPNs on the market (ProtonVPN for example provides unlimited data with its free plan).

 Avira Antivirus Pro — Decent, But Not Worth the Money

-However, new users that think they’re going to need a lot of technical assistance can give Avira Antivirus Pro a chance (but you’ll probably end up wanting to upgrade to Avira Prime).
+Personally, I don’t think Antivirus Pro offers enough extra features to be worth the money.
+New users that think they’re going to need a lot of technical assistance can give Avira Antivirus Pro a chance — but they’ll probably end up wanting to upgrade to Avira Prime.

 Avira Internet Security — More Features for a Good Price

-Avira’s Internet Security package includes all the tools of the free version, but it also has:
+Avira’s Internet Security package includes all the tools of Antivirus Pro, but it also has: